-(1) Complete Withdrawal and (2) Partial withdrawals can be done online through the last day to “withdraw without permission”.
+(1) Complete Withdrawal and (2) Partial withdrawals can be done online through the last day to withdraw, found on the Academic Calendar.

 (3) Petition to Withdraw After the Deadline

-If you are withdrawing after the deadline (see academic calendar for the specific date), you must obtain a “Petition to Withdraw After the Deadline” from the academic department.
-The Department Chair and Professor will need to sign this form.
-Once all necessary signatures are obtained, you must present this form to the “Registrar Service Counter” and a “W” grade will be assigned to the course.
+If you are withdrawing after the deadline (see academic calendar for the specific date), you must obtain Instructor and Department Chair permission to do so.
+Once all necessary signatures are provided on the Registration Form (found at the Registrar Service Counter in 2A-107) you must present this form to the “Registrar Service Counter” and a “W” grade will be assigned to the course.
 The deadline for this is the final day of instruction for a given semester.

 (4) Medical Withdrawal

 Medical withdrawals, which must include documentation from a physician, should be addressed to the College Health Center (1C – 112).
 SUBMITTING A MEDICAL WITHDRAWAL DOES NOT GUARANTEE A REFUND.
-Medical withdrawals are subject to the regular College refund policy of the academic calendar.
-Please refer to the Academic Calendar for more details.
+Medical withdrawals are subject to the regular College refund policy found on the Academic Calendar, unless another program rule supersedes this calendar.

 - During the first three weeks of the semester (see appropriate Academic Calendar for actual dates), if a “W” grade is not awarded, the course is deleted from the student’s record, and a refund of 75%, 50%, or 25% is issued if the student is or becomes less than full-time.